rxiliv/admAIre/docs/README.md

 ### Planned Features
 **Advanced Surroundings Analysis**
 * **AI Voice Interface (NLP):** Two-way communication that allows the user to ask questions such as: *"Is there a free chair near me?"* or *"What bus number is arriving?"*.
-* **Text Reading (OCR):** Ability to read labels, menus, or road signs in real-time.

 **Advanced User Assistance**
 * **Voice Activation:** The user can speak with the AI assistance through the phrase "Hey AdmAIre", captured by the integrated microphone.
-* **Quick and Brief Alerts:** When near to obstacles, the device immediately detects the danger and warns the user.

 ## Technical Architecture